microsoft/KqlTools/Doc/Winlog.md

 ### <a id="UsingLog"></a>Using Log

-You can also simply specify the specific log you wish to monitor and use Real-Time KQL to process events generated in that log.
+You can also specify the specific log you wish to monitor and use Real-Time KQL to process events generated in that log.

 **Example usage:**